aws-samples/amazon-mq-workshop/labs/lab-5.md

 By selecting some of the metrics, e.g. `CpuUtilization`, you can plot the metric for a given time-frame.

+> Make sure you selected a relative time interval in Amazon CloudWatch, e.g. last 2 hours.

 ![Amazon MQ workshop lab 5 step 4](/images/cloud-watch-Step4.png)

 AmazonMQ also publishes metrics for the Topics such as MemoryUsage, EnqueueCount (messages published by producers), DispatchCount (message delivered to consumers).

 Go back to the AmazonMQ namespace by clicking on **AmazonMQ**.
 Click on `AmazonMQ > Topic Metrics by Broker` to navigate to the topic metrics.
-In the filter put  the name of the topic you want to monitor, for example `TopicA`.
+In the filter put  the name of the topic you want to monitor, for example `topicA`.

 ![Amazon MQ workshop lab 5 step 5](/images/cloud-watch-Step5.png)

 AmazonMQ also publishes metrics for the Queues.
 Go back to the AmazonMQ namespace by clicking on **AmazonMQ**.
 Click on `AmazonMQ > Queue Metrics by Broker` to navigate to the queue metrics.
-You can use the filter to narrow the list of queues that are listed to select the one of interest, for example `queue1`.
+You can use the filter to narrow the list of queues that are listed to select the one of interest, for example `queueA`.

 ![Amazon MQ workshop lab 5 step 6](/images/cloud-watch-Step6.png)

 ### 3. Monitoring of an active queue

 By now the producer that we started at the beginning should have generated enough data.
+Stop the producer by holding `CTRL + C` or or  `CONTROL + C` in each terminal window.
-To inspect Select the checkbox for the queue `ActiveMQ.DLQ` and the metric name `QueueSize` for both brokers.
+To inspect the metric, select the checkbox for the queue `ActiveMQ.DLQ` and the metric name `QueueSize` for the broker(s).
 Then click the tab **Graphed metrics**.

 ![Amazon MQ workshop lab 5 step 7](/images/cloud-watch-Step7.png)

-### 3. Working with Amazon CloudWatch Alarms
+### 4. Working with Amazon CloudWatch Alarms

 Click on the bell image for the first broker to create a new CloudWatch Alarm.
 Enter the following values: